sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

   openMigration: false                # Register the migration switch.
 When enabled, the original registration function of the host service will be blocked and only registered to the new registry.
   enableSpringRegister: false         # The spring cloud plug-in registration ability switch.
 After being opened, it will be registered as a Spring Cloud service to the new registry.
 Cannot be turned on at the same time as the dubbo plug-in registration ability switch.
   enableDubboRegister: false          # Dubbo plug-in registration ability switch.
 After being opened, it will be registered as a dubbo service to the new registry.
 It cannot be turned on at the same time as the Spring plug-in registration ability switch.
   sslEnabled: false                   # ssl switch.
-Controls whether SLL security access is enabled.
+Controls whether SSL security access is enabled.
   preferIpAddress: false              # Whether to use IP.
 Controls whether the service instance is registered using IP or domain name. nacos.service:
   username: ""                        # nacos verifies the account.
 When the new registration center is nacos, you need to use nacos to verify your account when you register.